 Unfortunately, email clients cannot offer high encryption levels like private messaging platforms (e.g. Tauria).

-With platforms like this one, you can rest assured that all your communication will be fully encrypted and even quantum-computers resistant.
+With platforms like this, you can rest assured that all your communication will be fully encrypted and even quantum-computers resistant.

 In particular, the best way to secure your email communication is by investing in an email encryption service that includes these features:

-- End-to-end encryption — to make only the sender and recipient able to see email contents.
+- End-to-end encryption enables only the sender and recipient to see email contents.

 - MetaData handling — every time you send an email, bits of information (stored in the email header) about recipients, network, your company’s server, etc., are broadcasted.
 Vetted email services will automatically strip up email header metadata.